 - If your child sleeps in a cot at home, check ahead about hiring one at your accommodation.
 If not, you might have to bring your own travel cot.

 Medications that help children sleep – including the antihistamine drugs Vallergan and Phenergan – should be used only under the supervision of your doctor.
 These medications aren’t recommended for children under two years because they’re associated with a risk of sudden unexpected death in infancy (SUDI).
 They can also cause side effects like crankiness, hyperactivity, challenging behaviour and daytime drowsiness in some children.

 Sleep routines and travelling in different time zones

 If you’re travelling with kids in the same time zone, you might like to keep to your child’s usual routine of eating and sleeping as much as you can.

 But if you’re travelling in different time zones, you and your child might be affected by jet lag.
-This is when our internal body clock for sleeping, eating and waking doesn’t match night and day in the time zone we’ve travelled to.
+This is when your internal body clock for sleeping, eating and waking doesn’t match night and day in the time zone you’ve travelled to.
 Babies and young children usually aren’t as affected by jet lag as adults, but they might be tired and grumpy and not want to sleep at their usual nap times or bedtime.

 A good tip is to plan for different time zones.
 Before you go, try changing meal times, bedtimes and wake times towards new time zones.
 This will help you and your child adjust more quickly when you get there.
 Once you’ve arrived, it can help to get outside in daylight and take short daytime naps when you or your child feels sleepy.